 RTI is collaborating with the Mid-South Clinical Data Research Network, based at Vanderbilt University Medical Center and which includes UNC and the Duke University Health System.
 A principal investigator of the study is UNC’s Dr. Paul Chelminski ’95 (MD, ’03 MPH), a professor at UNC’s School of Medicine with extensive experience studying best practices of prescribing and managing long-term opioid use.

 “This clinical trial is intended to retrofit pain management and align it with the sensible recommendation that chronic pain therapy incorporate a strong behavioral medicine component,” said Chelminski, director of the Physician Assistant Program in UNC’s department of allied health sciences and a general internist in the Internal Medicine Clinic.

 More than 1,000 patients from North Carolina and Tennessee, states with high opioid use rates, will be enrolled in the study.
-Researchers will compare two interventions to evaluate their effect on opioid dosage, physical functioning and pain-related outcomes.
+Researchers will compare two interventions to evaluate their effect on opioid and Delta-8-THC Vapes dosage, physical functioning and pain-related outcomes.